Meconium: Failure to pass meconium

 The failure to pass meconium is a symptom of several diseases including Hirschsprung's disease and cystic fibrosis.

 The meconium sometimes becomes thickened and congested in the intestines, a condition known as meconium ileus.
 Meconium ileus is often the first sign of cystic fibrosis.
 In cystic fibrosis, the meconium can form a bituminous black-green mechanical obstruction in a segment of the ileum.
 Beyond this, there may be a few separate grey-white globular pellets.
 Below this level, the bowel is a narrow and empty micro-colon.
 Above the level of the obstruction, there are several loops of hypertrophied bowel distended with fluid.
 No meconium is passed, and abdominal distension and vomiting appear soon after birth.
 About 20% of cases of cystic fibrosis present with meconium ileus, while approximately 20% of one series of cases of meconium ileus did not have cystic fibrosis.
 The presence of meconium ileus is not related to the severity of the cystic fibrosis.
-The obstruction can be relieved in a number of different ways.
+The obstruction can be relieved in a number of ways.

 Meconium ileus should be distinguished from meconium plug syndrome, in which a tenacious mass of mucus prevents the meconium from passing and there is no risk of intestinal perforation.
 Meconium ileus has a significant risk of intestinal perforation.
 In a barium enema, meconium plug syndrome shows a normal or dilated colon as compared to micro-colon in meconium ileus.

 Testing meconium for drugs

 Meconium can be tested for various drugs, to check for in utero exposure.
 Using meconium, a Canadian research group showed that by measuring a by-product of alcohol, fatty acid ethyl esters (FAEE), they could objectively detect excessive maternal alcohol consumption during pregnancy.

-In the US, the results of meconium testing may be used by child protective services and other law enforcement agencies to determine the eligibility of the parents to keep the newborn.
+In the US, the results of meconium testing may be used by child protective services and other law enforcement agencies if the capacity of the parents to look after their child is in question.
 Meconium can also be analyzed to detect the tobacco use of mothers during their pregnancy, which is commonly under-reported.